excelasaph/Predicting-Road-Crash-Severity-in-Nigeria-Using-ML-Optimization-Techniques/README.md

   - **Target Variable:** `Severity` (binary: 1 = FATAL, 0 = NON-FATAL, derived from `FATAL` > 0).

 - **Dataset Statistics:** The merged dataset contains 481 samples across 37 states and 13 quarters (Q3 2021 to Q3 2024), with an initial imbalance of 477 fatal (99.2%) and 4 non-fatal (0.8%) cases.
 After applying SMOTE, the resampled dataset balances to 477:477, enabling fair model training.
-Missing values were addressed with group-wise interpolation and mean imputation, a process I approached with meticulous care.
+Missing values were addressed with group-wise interpolation and mean imputation, a process I approached with care.

 - **Scope and Coverage:** The data covers Nigeria (country code NGA), providing state-level insights into road traffic crashes and causative factors, making it a robust resource for safety analysis.